 Our job search training has a 100% success rate working with you until you receive your offer letter.

 Simon Gray of www.careercodex.com specialises in Executive Job Search strategies.
-An incredibly awesome and experienced career coach who knows his onions!
+An incredibly excellent and experienced career coach who knows his onions!

 P.S.─ Even when she’s now at work, interview invites (of previous applications she submitted) are still coming!

 Meanwhile, read other results like Ms Chikah’s from:

 Follow me on LinkedIn.